Alien Olympics

 Conducting the challenge

-Each category will require slightly different rules, which I’ll explain:
+Each category requires slightly different rules:

 What we're able to know